-- 41. If a Panel disposes of a case by making a striking-off order, suspension order or conditions of practice order, Article 31 of the Order enables the Panel to also make an interim suspension or conditions of practice order which will apply during the time allowed for appealing against the final disposal order or, is such an appeal is made, whilst that appeal is in progress. - 42.
-The power to impose an interim order is discretionary and, consequently, Panels should not regard their making as an automatic outcome of fitness to practise proceedings. - 43.
+- 41. If a Panel disposes of a case by making a striking-off order, suspension order or conditions of practice order, Article 31 of the Order provides enables the Panel with the discretionary power to also make impose an interim suspension or conditions of practice order which will apply during the time allowed for appealing against the final disposal order or, if such an appeal is made, whilst that appeal is in progress. - 42.
+It is important to recognise that the power to impose an interim order is discretionary and, consequently, Panels should not regard their making the imposition of an interim order as an automatic outcome of fitness to practise proceedings. - 43.
 If the Panel is considering imposing an interim order, before doing so it must give the parties a specific opportunity to address it on the issue of whether or not such an order should be made. - 44.
-Whether an interim order is necessary will depend upon the circumstances in each case, but Panels should consider imposing such an order in cases where:

-- there is a serious and ongoing risk to service users or the public from the registrant's lack of professional knowledge or skills; conduct or health problems; or - the allegation is so serious that public confidence in the profession or the regulatory process would be seriously harmed if the registrant was allowed to remain in practice on an unrestricted basis.
+Whether an interim order is necessary will depend upon the circumstances in each case, but Panels should consider imposing such an order in cases where: - there is a serious and ongoing risk to service users or the public from the registrant's lack of professional knowledge or skills; conduct or health problems; or - the allegation is so serious that public confidence in the profession or the regulatory process would be seriously harmed if the registrant was allowed to remain in practice on an unrestricted basis.